nlposs/NLP-OSS/PC-Updates-1.md

  - Firstly, we welcome Nelson Liu (Stanford University) and Geeticka Chauhan (Massachusetts Institute of Technology) as our new co-organizers for the workshop.
 They share the same passion for opens source, experimental replicability and sustainability in the NLP.

  - We thank all PC members who had been on the committee in 2018 and continued to support the workshop in 2020.
-If we haven't hear from you to step down from the PC role, we had automatically add you in as part of the PC in NLP-OSS 2020.
-Also, if you affiliations have changed recently, please do reply to this email and we'll make the changes accordingly for the NLP-OSS 2020 website.
+If you affiliations have changed recently and it's not reflected correctly on https://github.com/nlposs/NLP-OSS/blob/master/Proposal-2020.md, please do reply to this email and we'll make the changes accordingly for the NLP-OSS 2020 website.
+If we haven't hear from you to step down from the PC role, we had automatically add you in as part of the PC in NLP-OSS 2020. *However, we do encourage you to acknowledge the invitation so that we can plan the review assignments appropriately.*

  - We welcome new PC members from our fellow PC members' and co-organizers contact as well as new invitations extended to the Widening NLP community through the [BIG directory](http://www.winlp.org) as well as our shortlisted members whom have expressed interest through our [proposal survey](https://forms.gle/Ln9icghRaaLcsnPAA).